dmuller189/UnixShell/README.md

 	- Shell Variables
 		- read '=' operator when parsing
-		- read '$xxx' variables and make appropriate swap
+		- read '$xxx' variables and make appropriate swap with the hashmap
 	- Shell parentheses
 	- evaluate parsing logic and order of operations for shell operators
 		- exit operator with && and || operators